TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-stack/tyk-developer-portal/enterprise-developer-portal/api-access/dynamic-client-registration.md

 **Step 2.** Select the required JWT signing method.
 In this example, we use RSA.
 Leave the `Public key` and `pol` fields blank, they will be filled automatically by the Enterprise portal.
 {{< img src="/img/dashboard/portal-management/enterprise-portal/select-signing-method.png" alt="Select signing method for the API" >}}

-**Step 3.** Select the NoOp policy as the default policy for this API.
+**Step 3.** Select the No Operation policy as the default policy for this API.
 {{< img src="/img/dashboard/portal-management/enterprise-portal/select-the-default-policy.png" alt="Select the default policy for the API" >}}

 **Step 4.** Enable scope to policy mapping and specify the value of the JWT claim used to extract scopes in the `Scope name` field (the default value is "scope").